Qiskit/platypus/TRANSLATING.md

 ## When you find an issue in the textbook

-During the process of translating Qiskit Textbook (beta), you may identify bug or errors regarding the original textbook content.
+During the process of translating Qiskit Textbook, you may identify bug or errors regarding the original textbook content.
 Please feel free to suggest corrections by opening an [issue](https://github.com/Qiskit/platypus/issues/new/choose).

 ## Project Leads